-This morning we drive to Nagoya from where we take the Shinkansen to Himeji a city in the Kansai region famous for the sprawling white castle that dominates the skyline.
+This morning we travel by Shinkansen to Himeji a city in the Kansai region famous for the sprawling white castle that dominates the skyline.
 Himeji was strategically situated on the San'yodo Highway connecting this region with western Japan, and was therefore an important stronghold of the Tokugawa shogunate.
 It is one of the few original castles for the feudal period, surviving many battles and natural disasters throughout its 800 year history, even incendiary bombing air raids in the final days of World War Two.
 The UNESCO World Heritage Site comprises a network of 86 buildings, including a six-storey keep and three smaller subsidiary keeps, towers, kitchens, storehouses and gates.
 Many of the defence systems are still intact and provide a fascinating insight into the brutality of feudal warfare and the innovate architectural features that were developed.
 (Overnight Himeji) B